graphery/grapper-doc/src/reference/data.md

 In Grapper, data is the backbone of dynamic visualizations.
-It is defined using the `<script type="data">` tag or loaded as external resource using `<script type="data" src="data.json"></script>` or `<grapper-view data-src="data.json">`.
-The data can be in JSON, JSON5 or CSV formats.
-Inside the template, data is accessed as data, while in the methods section, it is accessed as $.data.
+It is defined using the `<script type="data">` tag or loaded as external resource using `<script type="data" src="data.json"></script>`.
+The data can be in JSON, JSON5 (only embebed) or CSV formats.
+Inside the template, data is accessed as `data`, while in the methods section, it is accessed as `$.data`.
 This allows for dynamic rendering of elements based on the values within the dataset.

 **Inline Data Example**: